 The Changing Landscape of Dentistry

 Of course, there is always a business side to a dental practice.
-Many dental practices have been concerned about lack of revenue because of Covid-19.
+Many dental practices have been concerned about the lack of revenue because of Covid-19.
 However, the screening survey can include an opportunity to re-book if the patient is unwell.
 This not only provides an opportunity for a good oral health outcome.
 It also ensures continued profit for your dental practices, so you can continue giving those great oral health outcomes.

 Your Buyer’s Guide for Appointment Reminder Software